The poster submission deadline has been extended to June 27.

 - The presenting author will be available to present the poster if selected for the program.
 The author(s) will immediately notify ASH if the presenting author must be changed; and

-- The author(s) are aware that the withdrawal deadline for ASH Annual Meeting posters is September 22, 2017, and understand that posters cannot be withdrawn after September 22.
+- The author(s) are aware that the withdrawal deadline for ASH annual meeting posters is September 20, 2019, and understand that posters cannot be withdrawn after September 20.

 ASH Annual Meeting Registration and Housing

-- Please note that Early-Bird Registration is available online only, and you must register for the annual meeting before making your hotel reservations.
+View the annual meeting registration page for information about early-bird registration and other key registration dates.
+Please note that you must register for the annual meeting before making your hotel reservation.back to top

 Send related correspondence and questions regarding Global Capacity-Building Showcase poster submissions or notifications to: firstname.lastname@example.org